Ketamine Therapy Basics

-PTSD is a problematic psychiatric condition that occurs as a result of being exposed to threatened or real harm, sexual assault, and death.
+PTSD is a challenging psychiatric condition that occurs as a result of being exposed to after a very stressful, frightening or distressing event, or after a prolonged traumatic experience.
 It's linked to both cognitive and functional impairments.
 It affects about 6% of the population.
 According to the studies, eight percent of women and four percent of men have PTSD.
 Unfortunately, traditional medications such as anti-anxiety and anti-depressant medications aren't very effective for PTSD and come with many side effects.
-However, in recent years Ketamine-Assisted therapy shows promise in clinical trials for PTSD and other trauma-related disorders.
+However, in recent years Ketamine-Assisted therapy has shown promise in clinical trials for PTSD and other trauma-related disorders.

-Ketamine assisted therapy has the potential to revolutionize PTSD therapy.
-According to several studies, counseling and traditional psychedelics like antidepressant use are unable to properly or ever treat the deep-rooted trauma that many people experience.
-But with KAT symptoms aren't just suppressed.
+Ketamine-assisted psychotherapy has the potential to revolutionize PTSD therapy.
+According to several studies, counseling and traditional medications such as antidepressants are often ineffective in treating the deep-rooted trauma that many people experience.
+But with KAPsymptoms aren't just suppressed.
 Rather, a chemical alteration happens in the brain, allowing PTSD patients to perceive thoughts in a new light.
 Ketamine can assist in reprogramming the mind and opening new doors in the brain by strengthening different neuropathways .

 That is because Ketamine improves neuroplasticity by boosting the Brain-Derived Neurotrophic Factor , which can help reverse the loss of neuronal connection caused by chronic PTSD.
 Second, ketamine inhibits glutamate receptors, a neurotransmitter linked to excitotoxicity and inflammation in the brain, which can be an issue in PTSD .